Please send your sightings to Jim Dickson (Argyll Bird Recorder) to:

 From Mar 1st 2019 posts on this page are for scarce & rare sightings.
 Descriptions will be required for species listed by the Argyll, Scottish & British rare bird committees prior to their acceptance.
 Rare bird forms are available from Jim.

-The Argyll Bird Club now has a facebook group if you wish to post your own sightings and photographs for all other reports.
-Please contact Nigel Scriven email: to join this group.
+The Argyll Bird Club now has a Facebook group if you wish to post your own sightings and photographs for all other reports.
 In addition, please submit any relevant records to BTO BirdTrack or the Argyll bird recording system.
 Contact Malcolm Chattwood email:

 Recent Reports of scarce & rare sightings 2019